 As an established market participant, Maritimes & Northeast Pipeline and its managing partner have built exceptional customer and community relationships.
 Our vision is to grow our franchise and be the energy transporter of choice in the markets we serve.

 Maritimes is ideally situated to connect emerging offshore, onshore and LNG supply sources to the dynamic markets we serve.

-- Maritimes has worked closely with natural gas producers to bring on new onshore sources of natural gas supply, such as Corridor Resources’ McCully Field in New Brunswick.
+- Maritimes has worked closely with natural gas producers to bring on new onshore sources of natural gas supply, such as Headwater Resources’ McCully Field in New Brunswick.

 - Maritimes has expanded its system through the Phase IV project to transport new supplies of natural gas sourced from the Canaport LNG terminal near Saint John, New Brunswick.